The Pussycat Dolls Tour: Background

-The Pussycat Dolls reunited in November 2019 for a performance on the finale of UK reality tv competition The X Factor: Celebrity, where alongside previous singles, they also performed a new song "React".
+The Pussycat Dolls reunited in November 2019 for a performance on the finale of UK reality TV competition The X Factor: Celebrity, where alongside previous singles, they also performed a new song "React".
 Following the performance, it was confirmed that new music was in production alongside a UK and Ireland concert tour.
 The tour would be the group's first since 2009's Doll Domination Tour, and "React" was the first release by the group in more than a decade.
-Former member, Melody Thornton decided not to reunite with the them in order to focus on her solo career.
+Former member, Melody Thornton decided not to reunite with them in order to focus on her solo career.

 Speaking on their decision to tour the UK, Roberts told the BBC, "L.A. was our home, but the U.K. was our second home because the British just scooped us up.
 So, our lives ended up here as well, some of us, so the fans have just been holding on strong with wanting this reunion and our biggest fanbase is over here."
-In the same interview, Wyatt noted that the Pussycat Dolls had been talking about a reunion for some years, "it’s been a few years in the making, and the tour was dubbed Unfinished Business, supported by comments made by both Roberts and Wyatt.
-Wyatt said "I think ultimately there’s some unfinished business with The Pussycat Dolls" and Roberts agreed, noting that it had "been 10 years ... we just all were ready to do it".
+In the same interview, Wyatt noted that the Pussycat Dolls had been talking about a reunion for some years, "it's been a few years in the making, and the tour was dubbed Unfinished Business, supported by comments made by both Roberts and Wyatt.
+Wyatt said "I think ultimately there's some unfinished business with The Pussycat Dolls" and Roberts agreed, noting that it had "been 10 years ... we just all were ready to do it".
 The tour was also known as the Unfinished Business Tour.
 As part of the tour, the group was confirmed to be headlining the second day of Fabuloso Pride in the Park, Brighton's Pride celebrations on August 2, 2020.